CivicSpleen/ambry/doc/source/tutorial/example_bundles.rst

 Bundle Source
 **************

 One thing we haven't seen yet is the source.
-When the sources were imported from the ambry source directory, we used the ``-d`` option so changes to the soruce files would not be written back into the ambry soruce directory.
+When the sources were imported from the ambry source directory, we used the ``-d`` option so changes to the source files would not be written back into the ambry source directory.
 The imported bundle will store sources in the default location, which is specified in the ``Source FS`` url.
 But, that directory is empty now, because the source files have not been exported to it.

 To export the bundle source files, run :command:`bambry export`.
 Then visit the source directory to see some of the files that were involved in making the bundle.